| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 Biblical foundation to fully understand some doctrines that require more

 maturity.
-So the Lord put those circumstances into Asa’s life for our
+So the Lord put those circumstances into Asa’s

-edification as well as his.
-And Asa was given the second test, the grievous
+life for our edification as well as his.
+And Asa was

-disease, to let him and us know depending on God applies to more than just
+know depending on God applies to more than just national military matters; it

-national military matters; it also applies to individual matters like health.
+also applies to individual matters like health.

 We may also conjecture that Hezekiah